Oscar Corrochano

-Oscar Corrochano (born 6 September 1976) is a German-Spanish football former player and current coach.
+Oscar Corrochano (born 6 September 1976) is a German football coach and former professional player who was most recently serving as assistant coach at SV Sandhausen.

 Coaching career

 From 2006 to 2012, he was manager of several youth teams of Eintracht Frankfurt.
 On 15 June 2012, Corrochano was named head coach of SSV Jahn Regensburg in the 2.
 Bundesliga, but was sacked on 4 November 2012 due to lack of success.
 On 4 October 2016, he became manager of SV Eintracht Trier.
 On 15 July 2017, he was appointed as the head coach of Sportfreunde Lotte.
 He left just 12 days later.

+In January 2020, Corrochano joined Waldhof Mannheim II, where he focused on developing young talent and advancing the professionalisation of the club's youth sector.
+His tenure ended on 28 February 2022, when his contract was terminated for operational reasons.

+On 1 August 2022, Corrochano became an assistant coach at Turkish club Gaziantep, working under head coach Erol Bulut, with whom he had previously collaborated at Eintracht Frankfurt.

+In late February 2023, Corrochano joined German 2.
+Bundesliga club SV Sandhausen as assistant coach alongside Gerhard Kleppinger, supporting newly appointed head coach Tomas Oral.
+Following Oral's dismissal in early April 2023, Kleppinger assumed the role of interim head coach for the remainder of the 2022–23 season, with Corrochano remaining assistant.